computational-python/testing/talk.md

 ## Why testing?

---

 * Make sure the code is correct.
---

 * Testing is a design tool
---

 * Testing is a documentation tool

----

-class: middle, center

-## TDD = Test-Driven Development

----

-## What's special about TDD

-There are several aspects

---

 * It makes for a better design
---

-* Code will never be written that is difficult to test --
+* Code will never be written that is difficult to test
 * Code tends get better structure
---

-* Unconciously you do not want to find bugs - testing existing code tends to focus on the parts which work best.
---

 * It's what professionals do
---

 * Because it saves time and money

 ---